cmatskas/auth0demo/Readme.md

 ![Create User Account](Images/auth0_with_netCore_6.png)

-## Add Authentication and Authorization to the API
+## Add authentication and authorization to the API
 The final piece of the puzzle requires that we configure the authentication and authorization middleware in our API.
 Open the `Startup.cs` file in the API project and add the following code:

 ```